nadegeferket/TSA-QualityofLife/README.md

 ```

 ## Subjective Well-Being
 Once the classification is done, QoL needs to be substracted from these findings.
 For this we follow the multiple papers Iacus wrote about QoL.
 His code, however, is in R rather than Python as the rest of the research is.
-Therefore, notebooks are created based on the research of Iacus.
+Therefore, notebooks are created based on the Subjective Well-Being Index of Iacus et al. (2020) Controlling for Selection Bias in Social Media Indicatorsthrough Official Statistics: a Proposal.

 All sentiments of one region and domain is being merged and used in a calculation in order to derive the SWB index, for example, for the region Antwerp and the subdomain Emotional well-being:
 ```python